mangelesc/mangelesc/README.md

 ### Hi there 👋

 - :computer: I’m currently working as a *Web developer and desinger* for a instership

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently studying *Web Development*
--   I’m looking to collaborate on ...

-- 📫 How to reach me at https://www.linkedin.com/in/mariaangelescordoba/
+- 📫 You can reach me at https://www.linkedin.com/in/mariaangelescordoba/

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I used to be a Primary School Teacher